 Click below to read more about the Safer Spaces program.

 Our services are created to address the diverse needs of 2S-LGBTQ+ peoples by addressing institutional barriers to inclusion.
-Our interactive workshops offer a shared learning experience that provides front line staff with concrete strategies for their work, while our consultation services guide management towards creating a more inclusive environment institutional best practices.
+Our interactive workshops offer a shared learning experience that provides front line staff with concrete strategies for their work, while our consultation services guide management towards creating a more inclusive environment through institutional best practices.

 Click below to read more about the services we offer.